NiccoloCase/cognitive-workflow/doc/DOCUMENTATION.md

 - Meta-model changes propagate as events via MOP
 - **Hot-Swapping**: For non-breaking updates, if the instance is not currently running, the system may swap the meta-model in place, seamlessly refreshing the instance
 - **Re-instantiation**: In cases where the instance is currently active or the update constitutes a breaking change (e.g., altered node dependencies in a workflow), the affected meta-model is marked as deprecated.
 Any future execution of such instances requires a complete re-creation, even if it was previously persisted in the registry
-- Semantic versioning ensures compatibility
+- Semantic versioning ensures compatibility (MAJOR.MINOR.PATCH)

 ---